Vertical Cooling Crystalliser Design Calculation in Sugar Plant

 Here

-By substituting all these values in above equation, then get value of ” t “
+By substituting all these values in above equation, then get the value of ” t “

 t = 86.47 mm

-But as per standard specification it will be taken 16 mm thickness of bottom plate and it rest on concrete foundation.
-So concrete foundation will take remaining load.
+But as per standard specification, it will be taken 16 mm thickness of bottom plate and it rests on a concrete foundation.
+So concrete foundation will take the remaining load.

 Conversion of units in Sugar Industry Equipment Design Calculations